New Jersey is One of the Best States For Patient Medical Malpractice Outcomes

 - Loss of companionship and/or loss of family income in the case of wrongful death

-There are no cap on compensatory damages in New Jersey medical malpractice cases.
+There is no cap on compensatory damages in New Jersey medical malpractice cases.
 In other words, New Jersey law does not limit the amount a medical negligence victim can receive for their injuries.

 What Are Punitive Damages?